Soft Language Prompts for Language Transfer: Related Work

 Another challenge with multilingual LLMs is associated with the number of languages on which these LLMs have been pre-trained~\cite{conneau-etal-2020-unsupervised, pfeiffer-etal-2022-lifting}.
 Previous research has shown that as the number of languages covered by LLMs increases, their performance on various NLP tasks degrades~\cite{pmlr-v119-hu20b, ponti2020xcopa}.
 Additionally, low-resource languages are often underrepresented during pre-training, resulting in poor performance in these languages~\cite{wu2020languages}.

 \paragraph{Cross-Lingual Transfer.}

-Given the many low-resource and underrepresented languages, cross-lingual transfer is crucial in training LLMs to address NLP tasks in various languages~\cite{PIKULIAK2021113765}.
-A commonly employed approach includes training LLM in one language and evaluating its performance in another.
-However, with the development of methods that incorporate additional parameters, researchers have used these methods to train language-specific representations, assisting LLMs in solving NLP tasks also in low-resource languages~\cite{pfeiffer-etal-2020-mad, ansell-etal-2021-mad-g, parovic-etal-2022-bad, lee-etal-2022-fad, pfeiffer-etal-2023-mmt5, kunz2024impact}.
+Given the many low-resource and underrepresented languages, cross-lingual transfer is crucial for training LLMs to address NLP tasks in various languages~\cite{PIKULIAK2021113765}.
+A common approach involves training LLMs in one language and evaluating them in another.
+Recent methods use additional parameters to create language-specific representations, assisting LLMs in solving NLP tasks in low-resource languages~\cite{ustun-etal-2020-udapter, ansell-etal-2022-composable}.
+These include training task adapters on top of language adapters~\cite{pfeiffer-etal-2020-mad, ansell-etal-2021-mad-g, pfeiffer-etal-2023-mmt5, kunz2024impact}, training language adapters on source and target languages~\cite{parovic-etal-2022-bad}, and fusing multiple task~\cite{lee-etal-2022-fad} or language adapters~\cite{rathore-etal-2023-zgul}.
+Other approaches leverage soft prompts~\cite{huang-etal-2022-zero, philippy-etal-2024-soft} or grammar prompting~\cite{10.5555/3666122.3668959}.
+While many works focus on specific tasks, our study explored different combinations of adapters and soft prompts for cross-lingual transfer on four tasks, minimizing the reliance on machine translation, which is often unreliable for low-resource languages.